ministryotech/client-mvc/ClientMVC/README.md

             // Your customisation code here.

         });

+        window.MyMVC.Router = window.ClientMVC.Router.extend({

+            routes: [
+                // new routes here.
+            ]

+        });
     })();
 ```

-Using RequireJS (which I wholeheartedly recommend fro SPA projects) it would look like this...
+Using RequireJS (which I wholeheartedly recommend for SPA projects) it would look like this...
 ```
 define(['client-mvc'],
     function(ClientMVC) {